Andrewyithub/cut-above/README.md

 # Cut Above Barbershop

 Server side code for Cut Above.
 Currently not being maintained.
-Application has been to this [repo](https://github.com/Andrewy-gh/cut-above-sql)
+Application has been moved to this [repo](https://github.com/Andrewy-gh/cut-above-sql)

 **Link to project:** https://cutabove.fly.dev